KingaBlaszczyk0409/Improving-Data-Quality-and-Detecting-Anomalies-in-Financial-Transactions-AML-Use-Case-/sql/BigQuery.md

 FROM transactions;
 ```

-Insights:
-(Min, max, avg, and total amounts for all transactions)
+Insights: The transaction amounts range from a minimum of 0.0 to a maximum of 92,445,516.64 with an average of 179,861.90 per transaction.
+The total value of all transactions is 1,144,392,944,759.76.

 ### 2.2 Amount Statistics (Fraudulent Transactions)
 ```sql